-Wiped film apparatus used in hemp and cannabis distillation are not usually fixed distance but typically use “comb” shaped wipers to mix the oil on the surface of the oil while simultaneously creating a thin film at the surface.
-A thin film is important so that efficient evaporation can occur.
+Thin Film is important so efficient evaporation can occur.
+Wiped film apparatus used in hemp distillation are not usually fixed distance but typically use “comb” shaped wipers to mix the oil on the surface of the oil while simultaneously creating a thin film at the surface.

-Molecular distillation refers to distillation under high vacuum pressure that reduces the probability or frequency of one evaporated molecule encountering another.
+Molecular Distillation refers to distillation under high vacuum pressure that reduces the probability or frequency of one evaporated molecule encountering another.
 Under high vacuum, evaporation of cannabinoids from oil purportedly migrate unimpeded from the evaporator to the condenser.
-However, the conditions for true molecular distillation do not occur in the case of cannabis or hemp oils as there are always other compounds that co-distill with the cannabinoids
+However, the conditions for true molecular distillation do not occur in the case of hemp oils as there are always other compounds that co-distill with the cannabinoids

 Short Path refers to the distance that the evaporated liquid vapor travels from the evaporation surface to reach the condenser.
 In practice, “short path” describes the location of the condenser in relation to the evaporator.
-Short path has an internal condenser (clearSTILL) whereas an evaporator has an external condenser (fracTron).
+Short path has an internal condenser (clearSTILL 400) whereas an evaporator has an external condenser (fracTron 1000).

 Still refers to an apparatus where distillation (evaporation and condensation) are taking place independent of whether the still is short path, falling film, molecular, or wiped film.

 Fractional Distillation refers to the ability to start distilling at a low temperature and ramp up the temperature to sequentially boil the components.
 The components are also sequentially condensed thus allowing separate fractions to be collected.